-All assessments will be undertaken according to the principles of the Academic Integrity Policy with the full knowledge of the students.
+All assessments will be undertaken according to the principles of the Academic Integrity Policy (previously known as the Academic Honesty Policy) with the full knowledge of the students.
 While both formative and summative assessments guide learning, formative assessments are used in daily practice to shape next steps by informing curriculum planning and is development orientated.
 Summative assessments occur at the end of a unit of learning and inform the level of mastery of knowledge and skills.